ai4ce/ur_ros2/README.md

     ```ros2 launch ur_moveit_servo teleop_sys_launch.py```
 - Add speed multiplier as a launch parameter to the teleoperation system.

-## Gripper Integration
+## EFF Integration
-- Successfully integrate the Robotiq gripper (2F-85/140)
+### Robotiq 2F-85
+#### Program
 - The code requires that the gripper be connected to the robot through the wrist M8 connector or the tool I/O in the control box.
 In other words, it does not control an independent controller but rather runs through the UR robot.
-Another package may be written to independently control the gripper in the future if there is such a need.
+- Another package may be written to independently control the gripper in the future if there is such a need.
+#### Visualization
+- Added `ur_robotiq_description` package to integrate the mesh and urdf of the gripper.
+- Added `2f_85/collision` and `2f_85/visual` to `ur_robotiq_description/mesh`
+- Added `2f_85/robotiq_2f_85_macro.urdf.xacro` to `ur_robotiq_description/urdf`
+- Modified `ur_robotiq_description/urdf/ur_macro.xacro`, `ur_robotiq_description/urdf/ur.urdf.xacro` to include the macro for the gripper
+- Modified `ur_robotiq_description/launch/view_ur.launch.py)` to properly load the new urdf file and visualize the robot.